ezralanglois/arachnid/docs/reconstruction_cmdline.rst

 4. Check normalization if you use Relion

 	For Arachnid=0.1.2 the particle-diameter must match the mask diameter used in Relion.
-	For Arachnid=0.1.3 the mask-diamter must match the mask diameter used in Relion.
+	For Arachnid>=0.1.3 the mask-diameter must match the mask diameter used in Relion.

 5. Suggested AutoPicker parameters for various conditions/samples